Inmate from Paso who ‘walked away’ from prison captured by police

 An inmate who “walked away” from a minimum-security section of Pleasant Valley State Prison in Coalinga on Monday was captured Monday night.

 The California Department of Corrections and Rehabilitation said Brian Thomas Dill, 33, of Paso Robles was spotted about 7:30 p.m. near Avenal, about 20 miles from the prison.
-Avenal police detained him until prison authorities took him into custody and returned him to Pleasant Valley.
-The prison is located in southwestern Fresno County.
+Avenal police detained him until prison authorities took him into custody and returned him to Pleasant Valley in southwestern Fresno County.

 Dill was most recently sentenced in San Luis Obispo Superior Court in July 2015 to 32 months in prison for firearm possession by a felon.